Ukrainian language: Independence in the modern era

-Modern signs in the Kyiv Metro are in Ukrainian.
+2007 sign in the Kyiv Metro in Ukrainian.
 The evolution in their language followed the changes in the language policies in post-war Ukraine.
 Originally, all signs and voice announcements in the metro were in Ukrainian, but their language was changed to Russian in the early 1980s, at the height of Shcherbytsky's gradual Russification.
 In the perestroika liberalization of the late 1980s, the signs were changed to bilingual.
 This was accompanied by bilingual voice announcements in the trains.
 In the early 1990s, both signs and voice announcements were changed again from bilingual to Ukrainian-only during the de-russification campaign that followed Ukraine's independence.
 Since 2012 the signs have been in both Ukrainian and English.

 Since 1991, Ukrainian has been the official state language in Ukraine, and the state administration implemented government policies to broaden the use of Ukrainian.
 The educational system in Ukraine has been transformed over the first decade of independence from a system that is partly Ukrainian to one that is overwhelmingly so.
 The government has also mandated a progressively increased role for Ukrainian in the media and commerce.

 In the 2001 census, 67.5% of the country's population named Ukrainian as their native language (a 2.8% increase from 1989), while 29.6% named Russian (a 3.2% decrease).
 For many Ukrainians (of various ethnic origins), the term native language may not necessarily associate with the language they use more frequently.
 The overwhelming majority of ethnic Ukrainians consider the Ukrainian language native, including those who often speak Russian.

 According to the official 2001 census data, 92.3% of Kyiv region population responded "Ukrainian" to the native language (ridna mova) census question, compared with 88.4% in 1989, and 7.2% responded "Russian".

 In 2019, the law of Ukraine "On protecting the functioning of the Ukrainian language as the state language" was approved by the parliament, formalizing rules governing the usage of the language and introducing penalties for violations.